 Brenda is a fourth generation Floridian on her paternal side and in grace shares that some of her maternal ancestors were enslaved in Fernandina, Florida for generations.

-Brenda graduated high school from Jean Ribault H.S., in Jacksonville, Florida and earned her B.A. degree from Grambling State University.
-Brenda earned her J.D. from the University of Florida-College of Law and has been a member in good standing with the Florida Bar for more than 23 years.
+Brenda graduated high school from Jean Ribault H.S., in Jacksonville, Florida and earned her B.A degree from Grambling State University.
+Brenda earned her J.D. from the University of Florida-College of Law and has been a member in good standing with the Florida Bar for more than 26 years.

 Brenda previously served as an elected member and chairperson of the Duval County School Board in Jacksonville, Duval County, Florida.
-During Brenda’s tenure (2002-2010) on the school board, the school board members and district focused on reading proficiency, regional access to academic acceleration programs, a mulit-year teachers’ contract, academic achievement for all students, especially diverse ethno- racial groups and students on free or reduced lunch and built a new high school.
+During Brenda’s tenure (2002-2010) on the school board, the school board members and district focused on reading proficiency, regional access to academic acceleration programs, a multi-year teachers’ contract, academic achievement for all students, especially diverse ethno- racial groups and students on free or reduced lunch and built a new high school.

-Brenda is married to DeAndre’ Jackson, her college sweetheart, a robotics teacher and adjunct faculty member, and they are the grateful parents of four, Imani, Malik, Kalif and Kya.
-Imani, Malik, and Kalif graduated from Duval County Public Schools and earned their undergraduate degrees from Grambling State University, Princeton University and the University of Florida.
-Kya recently graduated from Atlantic Coast H.S. and she plans to attend the University of Vermont in August 2019.
+Brenda is married to DeAndre’ Jackson, her college sweetheart, a robotics teacher and adjunct faculty member, and they are the grateful parents of four, Imani, Malik, Kalif and Kya, who are graduates of Duval County Public Schools.
+Imani, Malik and Kalif earned their undergraduate degrees from Grambling State University, Princeton University and the University of Florida and Imani and Malik earned their Juris Doctorate from FAMU-College of Law.
+Kya is a junior attending the University of Vermont and Kalif is currently studying for the LSAT and plans to attend law school.